|Type of record:||Building|

 D. Robertson (HES), 23 July 2013.

-June 2013.
-Watching brief during drainage improvement works and excavation of a cable trench.
+Monitoring of drainage improvement works and excavation of cable trench.

 Two stone-packed linear features of medieval date were revealed on the south side of the chapel, and were tentatively interpreted as pads or footings for a structure.
 A large medieval ditch running NNE-SSW under the north-west corner of the chapel suggests reorganisation of land-use, perhaps coinciding with a rebuilding programme following fire damage to an earlier building in the 1340s.
 A small area of the southern chapel wall footings was exposed, showing a fairly shallow footing constructed upon a foundation trench containing mortar debris.
 The remnants of two 19th century lean-to agricultural buildings were also recorded.